SeisComP/seiscomp/doc/base/filter-grammar.rst

    Running mean high-pass of e.g. 10 seconds calculates the difference to the running mean of 10 seconds.

-   :param timespan: The timespan in seconds
+   :param timespan: The timespan to measure the mean in seconds

 .. py:function:: self()